Irene Rich

-Irene Frances Rich (née Luther; October 13, 1891 – April 22, 1988) was an American actress who worked in both silent films and talkies, as well as radio.
+Irene Frances Rich (née Luther; October 13, 1891 – April 22, 1988) was an American actress who worked in both silent films, talkies, and radio.

 Early life

 Rich was born in Buffalo, New York.

 At age 17, she wed Elvo Elcourt Deffenbaugh at All Saints' Cathedral in Spokane, Washington on February 17, 1909, after her parents talked about sending her to boarding school.
 The couple had one child, born Irene Frances Luther Deffenbaugh, who later adopted her stepfather's surname and was a stage and film actress in the 1930s known as Frances Rich before becoming a noted sculptor.
 Elvo Deffenbaugh was a salesman who traveled a lot.
 The young family moved to the Bay Area of San Francisco, where the marriage ended after two years.

 Next, Irene married Charles Henry Rich, who was then a lieutenant in the United States Army (became a major during World War I and was later a lieutenant colonel), in Portland, Oregon on January 9, 1912.
 The two had met when he was stationed with the 25th Infantry at Fort George Wright in Spokane.
 They had one daughter, Martha Jane Rich, who was born on December 13, 1916.
 The marriage ended after four years.
 Luther went into real estate to provide for herself and her daughters.
 She then went to Hollywood in 1918 and found work as an extra.